Learn more about our Advertising Disclosure

 • Fargo is considered to be safer than Kansas City with a safety index of 56.17 vs Kansas City’s 42.6.

-Other things to consider for your Kansas City vs. Fargo move
+Other things to consider for your Kansas City to Fargo move

 • Truck parking permits: Many cities require special permits for parking large moving trucks.
 Check in advance to see if one is needed for your move.

-• State regulator: You can check the status of a North Dakota moving license through the state's public utilities commission.
+• State regulator: To confirm a moving company’s license in North Dakota, visit the state’s public utilities commission.

 Where to live in Fargo

-Ready to relocate to "Fargo"?
-Here are some of the top neighborhoods to consider in Fargo.
+With your sights set on Fargo, these are some of the most popular neighborhoods to consider in Fargo.

 Best neighborhoods for singles